 AT&T’s prepaid customer growth

-By the end of the first quarter, Verizon’s (VZ) prepaid subscribers decreased ~6.7% YoY to reach 5.1 million.
-T-Mobile’s (TMUS) prepaid customers grew ~3.4% YoY to reach 20.9 million.
-Sprint’s (S) prepaid customers grew ~3.5% YoY to reach 9.0 million by the end of the same quarter.
+By the end of the first quarter, Verizon’s (VZ) number of prepaid customers had fallen ~6.7% YoY to reach 5.1 million, whereas T-Mobile’s (TMUS) number of prepaid customers had risen ~3.4% YoY to reach 20.9 million.
+Meanwhile, Sprint’s (S) number of prepaid customers had risen ~3.5% YoY to reach 9.0 million by the end of its fiscal fourth quarter of 2017.

-Prepaid customers are more profitable than postpaid ones.
-Costs associated with prepaid customers are much lower than costs related to postpaid customers.
-Acquisition costs, maintenance costs, and upfront costs are all lower for prepaid customers.
+Prepaid subscribers are more profitable than postpaid ones.
+The costs related to prepaid customers are much lower than the costs related to postpaid customers.
+Acquisition expenses, maintenance costs, and up-front costs are all lower for prepaid customers.